19 Best Pre-Employment Assessment Tests to Hire Top Talent

 • Benchmark regularly: Compare against industry standards

-Action: Review assessment effectiveness every 6 months using performance data from hires.
+Action: Review assessment effectiveness every 6 months using performance data from hires, and run a documented bias audit at least annually.

 2. Optimize Assessment Length